dyl77/Anonym-us/README.md

 ## Privacy Bytes

 ### How to Start:
-To begin the app in an electron shell navigate to the electron-ui directory and run the command in terminal "npm run dev"
+To begin the app in an electron shell navigate to the electron-ui directory and run the command in terminal "npm start"

 #### Authors:
 * Craig Wyse: Team & Coding Lead